jeremyvlegros/jeremyvlegros/README.md

 The MIT `Minima` code license is not included in the directory because :
 - there are no substantial portion of codes
-- most `Minima` files are empty
 - the theme is loaded from `GitHub`

 The `Dracula` `CSS` theme :
 - is licensed
 - the `CSS` contains the MIT license header

-## I broke the `Minima` theme voluntarily, I use my own `CSS`
+## I modded the `Minima` theme extensively

-This repository is not a good example of a custom `Minima` theme, I have overwitten a lot of things.
+This repository is not a good example of a custom `Minima` theme.

 As for the why :
 - I ~~had my share of~~ have to search, find, then read lots of documentation